List of Primeval characters: Mick Harper

 Mick Harper is a journalist who is played by Ramon Tikaram.
 He first appears in episode 2.6, trying to interview a survivor of a Columbian mammoth's rampage on the M25.
 Like everyone else he had been told it was an elephant, unaware that the creature was actually a mammoth.
 He was unable to complete the interview because Jenny Lewis (Lucy Brown) disrupted him.
 She used a sarcastic tone about it being a mammoth to throw him off, but Mick suspected there was more to the operation, and vowed to find out what was going on.

 In episode 3.3, Mick convinced his boss, Katherine Kavanagh (Ruth Gemmell), to give him a chance to prove prehistoric creatures were alive in the present, and attempted to have Jenny tell him after tracking down her home, but she refused to comment.
 He followed the team to a hospital, and locked Nick Cutter (Douglas Henshall), Abby Maitland (Hannah Spearritt) and a pregnant woman in an operating theatre.
 He then found a Diictodon, taking a blurry picture which he showed Katherine, who thought he was playing games with her, but was allowed one last chance.
 In episode 3.4 Mick stole an anomaly detector from Jenny's car and presented it to Katherine as it went off, and they decided to go to the location on it with a camera crew.
 At the airport site they found an anomaly, and Mick locked Jenny and Connor Temple (Andrew-Lee Potts) in another hangar after tricking them into believing they were attacked elsewhere.
 Mick and others filmed a juvenile Velociraptor that comes through the anomaly while Nigel Marven described it to them.
 A Giganotosaurus came through the anomaly and attacked, and the car Mick and Katherine hid in was flipped over.
 Danny Quinn (Jason Flemyng) and Connor pulled them out and both were locked in the other hangar as they were under arrest.
-Mick agreed to force the door open once Katherine agreed to give him a fair share of the merchandising once they had broke the story.
+Mick agreed to force the door open once Katherine agreed to give him a fair share of the merchandising once they had broken the story.
 They grabbed a camera to film the crisis, and Mick quit when Danny nearly hit him with a helicopter.
 Katherine frantically filmed the Giganotosaurus as it was heading towards the anomaly, and inadvertently pushed Mick backwards through the anomaly, where they are presumably killed as Mick is heard screaming.